Maddie and Wynn

 Maddie sat in her empty room, sketching wilted daisies in her journal.
 She heard the wheels-of-goodbye approach as her dad pulled their travel bags down the hall.

-“Taxi in twenty,” he said as he passed her door.
-“You can start taking our bags to the lobby.”
+“Taxi in twenty,” he said, pausing at her door.
+“You can start taking our bags down to the lobby.”

-Her phone vibrated as she crammed her journal into her overstuffed backpack.
+Her phone beeped as she crammed her journal into her backpack.
 Waiting to leave was proving to be worse than preparing to go.
-Every text and phone call felt like she was pulling at a band-aid stuck on an oozing wound.
+Every text and phone call felt like she was pulling a band-aid off an unhealed wound.

-“VC standing by!”
-Jenna’s read.
-Followed by a string of dancing and twirling emojis.
+Jenna text, “VC standing by!” followed by a string of dancing and twirling emojis.

 “Goodbye sucks,” Mika wrote.